Roombeek

 Roombeek (/nl/) is a working-class suburb of the Dutch city of Enschede.
 It made international headlines due to the Enschede fireworks warehouse disaster (Dutch, "Vuurwerkramp") on 13 May 2000.
 The warehouse explosion in Roombeek caused 23 deaths, and wounded 947 people.
 Around 400 homes were destroyed, and 1,500 were seriously damaged by the fireworks explosion.

-Prior, there were already plans for a major renovation of the district.
-Many old factory complexes are now renovated and suitable for living, work, and cultural activities.
+Plans already existed for a major renovation of the district.
+Many old factory complexes are now renovated and suitable for residence, work, and cultural activities.
 A location along the Roombeek waterway was dedicated as a memorial to the four firefighters who died in the fireworks disaster.

 Reconstruction

 After the fireworks disaster, confidence in the town needed to be restored.
 Thus, a supervised reconstruction of the area was carried out, called Project Reconstruction Roombeek.
 Urban supervisor Pi de Bruijn was chosen to lead the project, due to his background in Twente, and extensive experience with other major urban projects.
-De Bruijn decided that the district largely be planned according to the ideas of Roombeeks' citizenry.
+De Bruijn decided that the district largely be planned according to the ideas of Roombeek's citizenry.